Kurt Badt: Influence

 Badt was one of the most influential art historians of his time.
-His work influenced the German art historians Gertrude Berthold, Lorenz Dittmann, Martin Gosebruch, Werner Gross, Josef Adolf Schmoll genannt Eisenwerth and Max Imdahl and he is frequently quoted by English and American art historians.
+His work influenced the German art historians such as Gertrude Berthold, Lorenz Dittmann, Martin Gosebruch, Werner Gross, Josef Adolf Schmoll genannt Eisenwerth and Max Imdahl.
+He is frequently quoted by English and American art historians.
 For instance, Geoffrey Grigson said, "Painting is a difficult subject to write about, and searching books on particular painters are as rare as unicorns...
 One of them, and how welcome, is Dr Kurt Badt's The Art of Cézanne.

 According to Robert Hobbs, "Badt's study is particularly helpful in articulating certain aspects of [Malcolm] Morley's overall program that has definite affinities with Cézanne's."
 Mary Jacobus calls Badt a "pioneering writer on Constable's clouds".
 The Times Literary Supplement called Constable's Clouds the best book on Constable since Leslie's Life.
 Rudolf Arnheim often cites Badt in his widely read Art and Visual Perception.
 He writes: "It may seem paradoxical for Kurt Badt to say that Rubens is one of the simplest of all artists.

 He explains, 'It is true that in order to grasp his simplicity, one must be able to understand an order that dominates an enormous world of active forces.'
 Badt defines artistic simplicity as 'the wisest ordering of means based on insight into the essentials, to which everything else must be subservient.' " When Arnheim asked Badt what he meant by "intelligent" art, he answered with the following list: "Artistic intelligence: Michelangelo, Poussin, Delacroix.
 Lack of it: Memling, Riemenschneider, Ingres, Kandinsky."

 "Obituaries in German newspapers described him as one of the most distinguished art historians of Germany."